-Benefits description You pay Accidental injury/Medical emergency (cont.)
-Non-surgical physician services provided in a doctor's office for your Network: \$15 copayment per visit accidental injury or medical emergency.
-Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Ambulance Local professional ambulance service when medically appropriate to the first Network: Nothing hospital where treated and from that hospital to the next nearest hospital or medical facility if necessary treatment is not available at the first hospital.
-Services must be related to: Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount an accidental injury or medical emergency, onied amount a covered inpatient hospitalization, a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or covered hospice care.
-Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
+Benefit Description You After the calendar pay year deductible Ambulance (cont.)
+Standard Option Value Plan Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition warrants immediate evacuation.
 Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
-Not covered: All charges • Transportation to other than a hospital, hospice, skilled nursing facility or urgent care medical facility • Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Transportation to other than a hospital, skilled nursing facility, hospice or urgent care medical facility • Ambulance and any other modes of transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported